Jump To Section

 What Is Drop D Tuning?

-- It gives access to a lower pitch than the guitar would otherwise have.
+- Drop D gives you access to a lower pitch.
 Instead of being limited to E2 as your lowest note, you can now go all the way down to D2.
 You can also play D#2 — the note between D2 and E2.

 - Drop D doesn’t change your highest pitch.
 Because of the way the guitar is tuned, drop D doesn’t put any limit on the upper register of the guitar.
 Every note that was available in standard tuning is also available in drop D — plus you also get two extra notes, D2 and D#2.

-- It makes it really easy to play power chords.
-If you simply mash your finger straight across the bottom three strings in a drop D guitar, you are fretting the 3 notes of a power chord.
+- Drop D makes it easy to play power chords.
+Simply strum straight across the bottom three strings in a drop D guitar, and you’ll be strumming the 3 notes of a power chord.

-Drop D is used occasionally by country, folk, and jazz guitar players, especially when they’re seeking some low-end rumble or the “open” sound of folk-style guitar.
-But far and away, drop D is most commonly used in rock music, particularly within heavier subgenres.
+While drop D is used occasionally by country, folk, and jazz guitar players, this style is most common in rock music, particularly within heavier subgenres.

-- Grunge players love drop D. Some of the most famous guitarists of Seattle’s grunge scene found many uses for drop D, including Nirvana’s Kurt Cobain and Alice In Chains’ Jerry Cantrell.
+- Grunge: Some of the most famous guitarists of Seattle’s grunge scene found many uses for drop D, including Nirvana’s Kurt Cobain and Alice In Chains’ Jerry Cantrell.
 Its most famous grunge practitioner was probably Soundgarden’s Chris Cornell.
 Cornell took advantage of the easy power chord fingering in drop D, which allowed him to simultaneously sing and play guitar over Soundgarden’s famously thorny time signatures.

-- Hard rock guitarists use drop D for heavy riffing.
-If you’ve wondered how certain hard rock songs like Queen’s “Fat Bottomed Girls,” Rage Against The Machine’s “Killing in the Name,” and Dream Theater’s “Home” get that girth-filled bottom end… one reason is that they’re performed in drop D tuning.
+- Hard Rock: If you’ve wondered how certain hard rock songs like Queen’s “Fat Bottomed Girls,” Rage Against The Machine’s “Killing in the Name,” and Dream Theater’s “Home” get that girth-filled bottom end… one reason is that they’re performed in drop D tuning.

-- Drop D is all over heavy metal.
-Some metal bands seem to have as many drop D songs as they do standardly tuned songs.
-Slipknot, Tool, Avenged Sevenfold, Trivium, Korn, and plenty of other metal bands—particularly nü metal bands—are among the most reliable practitioners of drop D.
+- Heavy Metal: Some metal bands seem to have as many drop D songs as they do standardly tuned songs.
+Slipknot, Tool, Avenged Sevenfold, Trivium, Korn, and plenty of other metal bands (particularly nü metal bands) use drop D to achieve heavier riffs.

-- Eddie Van Halen literally invented a drop D device.
+- Use Eddie Van Halen’s D-Tuna device.
 Eddie Van Halen was so enamored with drop D tuning that he literally invented a device, called the D-Tuna, to let guitarists instantly drop their lowest string to D2 without even having to fiddle with the tuning pegs.
 You can buy a D-Tuna and insert it into many existing electric guitar bridges, or get a guitar that already has a D-Tuna built in.

 What Are The Drawbacks of Drop D Tuning?

 There are many compelling features of drop D: the extra notes made available, the heavy sound, the ease of playing power chords.
 So what’s not to like?
-It turns out there are a few factors that keep guitarists from using drop D all the time.
+It turns out there are a few factors that keep guitarists from using drop D at all times.

-- Drop D makes a lot of chords more difficult to play.
-Drop D is perfect for power chords, which aligns it well with hard rock and heavy metal.
-But power chords only have two notes: the root and the fifth.
-This means drop D is not well suited to players who need denser harmony in their playing, Drop D might not be the best option.
-In particular jazz players—who rely on chords with four, five, or six distinctive tones—may be more hindered than helped by drop D.
+- Drop D makes several chords more difficult to play.
+Drop D is perfect for power chords, which aligns well with hard rock and heavy metal.
+But power chords only have two notes: the root, and the fifth.
+This means drop D is not well suited to players who need denser harmony.
+In particular, jazz players—who rely on chords with four, five, or six distinctive tones—may be more hindered than helped by drop D.

 - Drop D makes some scales less intuitive.
 While you don’t “lose” any available notes by dropping your 6th string to D, it does make a lot of scales a bit less intuitive.
 The standard guitar is mostly tuned in 4ths: each string sounds a 4th higher than the one below it.
-But when you detune your bottom string to D, that creates a distance of a 5th between your 6th string and your 5th string.
-And that can throw off some of your scale patterns.
+When you detune your bottom string to D, you create a distance of a 5th between your 6th string and your 5th string on your fretboard, which can throw off some of your scale patterns.

-- Sometimes you don’t want to sound heavy.
-Drop D is great for achieving that low end rumble.
-But sometimes that’s not what a song calls for.
+- A heavier sound isn’t always best.
+While drop D is great for achieving a low end rumble, that’s not always what a song calls for.
 A lot of guitarists prefer a brighter, more treble-focused sound.
 For instance, Brian May of Queen used drop D on one song, “Fat Bottomed Girls.”
 Otherwise, he opted for standard tuning, which better fit his signature tone.

 Rock history is packed with well-known songs employing drop D tuning.
 Most are played on electric guitars, but some are played on acoustic guitar as well.
 Here are some of the best songs featuring drop D, with selections spanning every decade since the 1960s: